linuxboot/linuxboot/mainboards/solidrun/honeycomblx2k/README.md

 dhclient -vv &
 ```

-This takes a few minutes for some reason.

 Then:
 ```
 cpud -init &
 ```
 And you can cpu to the board!

-Note: you will need an ssh public key, I used ~/.ssh/cpu_rsa.pub
+Note: you will need an ssh public key, in the build step, I used ~/.ssh/cpu_rsa.pub

 You can make getting to the board more convenient, e.g, in my .ssh/config I have this:
 ```